MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-alterroles.md

 You just altered privileges and attributes on your Materialize roles!
 Remember to destroy the objects you created for this guide.

-1. The `DROP ROLE` statement removes a role from your Materialize instance.
+1. Drop the roles you created:

    ```sql
    DROP ROLE qa_role;
    DROP ROLE dev_role;
    ```

-   Drop the objects you created for this guide:
+1. Drop the other objects you created:

    ```sql
    DROP CLUSTER dev_cluster CASCADE;